coree/ChiNet/README.md

 ## Tasks
 [Put your name next to tasks you are currently working on and remove tasks once you have pushed to repo]

-- **Nil**:  ~~Implement framework for training (including logging) and predicting~~ (Disclaimer: batch size needs to be fixed)

-- **Nil**:  ~~Implement data reader~~
-> **Disclaimer on two above:** As we are allowed to use _any Tensorflow code_ (lit.)
-I'm gonna port the Machine Perception skeleton (citing that I took it from there obviously.
-If anyone has a issue with that reach me.

-> **ETC - Saturday** (Yet have to do a lot of MoC so I may send an SOS before then if I feel too pressured.)
-If y'all feel like this should be finished earlier and/or wants to do it, tell me, I'll post now the MP skeleton for you to finish cleaning and adapting it.

 - **Joseph**:Implement word preprocessing
 >Except maybe \<unk\>, no tokens should be necessary.
 All sentences should be processed such that strings representing words are replaced by their index in the vocabulary.
 Use vocabulary size 20k?